CristianaCostaPereira/Find_a_Coach/README.md

 In `requests` we will be able to:
   * send requests to coaches;
-  * as a registered coach, view all your the incoming requests (messages) and use the email address to reply back;
+  * as a registered coach, view all your incoming requests (messages) and use the email address to reply back;

 <br>